 I've always loved the out of doors, spent summers on my grandparent's farm in South Georgia (picking cotton, putting in tobacco, fishing, canning tomatoes, and stacking peanuts).
 I'm driving a Class B RV, traveling with my little Maltipoo dog, Pi.

 I don't have any favorites, yet!
 I love mountain lakes, creeks and rivers, and grassy spots!
+Now that I have had opportunity to stay with several members of BoondockersWelcome, I am confident that wherever I go will be my "favorite"!

 At this point I don't have a home town--in fact, as a military "brat," I never have.
 For the past 20 years I have lived in a small town in Northern California, El Sobrante.
 Before that, I lived 28 years in a lovely location in Marin County (above San Francisco).
 Prior to that, I lived on a houseboat in Seattle!